vipulSharma18/Inference-Profiling-and-Optimization-Worklog/torchao_float8/README.md

 As a first step, we can try to reduce the latency of the `dequantize_affine_float8` operation, and fuse it with the GEMV kernel of weights and activations.

+The lack of information from the trace files is probably due to the simple nature of inference, and the profiling script not having `with_stacks` option as True.

 > If needed, we can proceed to gather more information via NSYS and NCU profiling (to be decided).